openstack/pbr/README.rst

   pip install -r requirements.txt -r test-requirements.txt

-In you go this route, you can interact with the testr command directly.
+If you go this route, you can interact with the testr command directly.
 Running `testr run` will run the entire test suite. `testr run --parallel` will run it in parallel (this is the default incantation tox uses.)
 More information about testr can be found at: http://wiki.openstack.org/testr